-Zoe Terakes discusses how her character Emmy is driven by self-protection in Lucas Hnath’s script.
+Zoe Terakes discusses how their character Emmy is driven by self-protection in Lucas Hnath’s script.

 What do you think the driving force behind your character is?

 Emmy is driven by self-protection.
 She is incredibly motivated by not letting her mother see the damage that has been done over fifteen years, and goes out of her way to make it appear that she’s not hurt.
 She tries to convince Nora that everyone was better off without her, but really, there’s fifteen years of pain.

 How do you inhabit your character?
 Do they have specific gestures, movements, facial expressions?

 Stillness is a big one for Emmy.
 Personally, I’m a big mover, so I’m learning to put my hands behind my back and be poised as Emmy, because her stillness is her power.
 Stillness is how she shows she doesn’t care.
 As that stillness starts to unravel, you start to see a ‘holding down’, a physical manifestation of trying to maintain the mask, to keep things within and contained.

 How does your character grow during the course of the play?